What is Branch Circuit Monitoring and How Does It Impact Power Usage Effectiveness?

 4) Accurate Billing

-This level of granularity enables Colocation providers or enterprise data centers to track in real-time the power usage by individual tenants and departments for accurate billing and charge-back.
+This level of granularity enables Colocation providers or enterprise data centers to track the power usage by individual tenants and departments in real-time for accurate billing and charge-back.

-Visibility into the entire facility’s energy demands, down to individual systems, enables users to reduce risk, plan for capacity needs, bill accurately, detect inefficiencies, and make changes to optimize energy usage, improve power quality, and improve continuity of service, and reduce energy costs.
+Visibility into the entire facility's energy demands, down to individual systems, enables users to reduce risk, plan for capacity needs, bill accurately, detect inefficiencies, and make changes to optimize energy usage, improve power quality, improve continuity of service, and reduce energy costs.

 Intelligent Power Strips (IPDUs) are not the same as Branch Circuit Monitoring

 While Intelligent or monitored power strips provide an excellent visual indication of power draw on a given rack, they fall short of accurate power management and risk mitigation efforts.
 Several factors weigh against the added expense of introducing IPDUs.
-If the IPDUs was not installed at the rack manufacture or at the time of provisioning, accessing an in-duty rack to retrofit is not practical.
-Another challenge is they only represent one side of a rack’s power draw and not the typical 2N configuration.
+If the IPDUs were not installed at the rack manufacturer or at the time of provisioning, accessing an in-duty rack to retrofit is not practical.
+Another challenge is they only represent one side of a rack's power draw and not the typical 2N configuration.
 Without additional monitoring software, you cannot accurately calculate the total power draw and identify overload conditions.
-Without software, you cannot aggregate the cumulative results and historical trend, which is of great value in energy management across the data center.
+Without software, you cannot aggregate the cumulative results and historical trends, which is of great value in energy management across the data center.

 Then there is the cost to consider.
 Here is a comparison of the expenses between retrofitting for branch circuit monitoring and implementing intelligent power strips.
 IPDUs are over twice the cost of branch circuit monitoring for far less benefit.

-BCM as part of an Integrated Data Center Management System (IDCM)
+Branch Circuit Monitoring as part of an Integrated Data Center Management System (IDCM)

 - Stay Adaptable – Many data centers leverage busway power because of the adaptable power distribution system it provides.
-PDUs and panelboards are also frequently changed and modified to support the dynamic data center environment.
+PDUs and panelboards are frequently changed and modified to support the dynamic data center environment.
 Ensure that your power monitoring products can adapt when the power shifts to avoid re-building or replacing the existing meters.

 - Achieve Utility Grade Accuracy – The best practice in power monitoring is to attain utility-grade accuracy within one percent of the actual amount of power consumed.
 A utility-grade level of accuracy enables co-located and other data centers to rebill clients for energy costs fairly.